rossb34/MastersFinal/index.md

 <!--
+DEoptim is a global optimization in the class of genetic algorithms

+DEoptim only supports box constraints

 constraints implemented in random portfolios now implemented in DEoptim

 random portfolio logic is used in a

-DEoptim only supports box constraints

-an optional function that will be run after each population is created, but before the population is passed to the objective function.
+mapping function an optional function that will be run after each population is created, but before the population is passed to the objective function.
 This allows the user to impose integer/cardinality constriants.
 -->

 ---

 ## Conclusion

-* Introduced the goals and summary of PortfolioAnalytics
+* Introduced algorithms and applications for random portfolios
-* Demonstrated the flexibility through examples
+* Demonstrated the flexibility by example
-* Exciting plans for GSOC 2014
-    * Support for regime switching
-    * Support for supervised learning
-    * many more
+* More work to do on algorithms and applications

 #### Acknowledgements
 Many thanks to...

-* UW CF&RM Program
+* UW CF&RM Program faculty
 * GSoC Mentors: Brian Peterson, Peter Carl, Doug Martin, and Guy Yollin

 <!---